Horror and Goth Stores in East LA

 - Midsummer Scream - Be sure to check out Midsummer Scream for more amazing goth events to help keep you feeling fashionably spooky year round.
 Their summertime convention is a SoCal goth staple and they help keep the slay in sleighbells with Season's Screamings.
 Learn more about these dark events on their website or follow them @midsummerscream.

-Visit Monster-A-GoGo, a Goth Shop in East Los Angeles
+Visit Monster-A-GoGo, a Goth and Horror Shop in East Los Angeles

 If you're a fan of goth fashion and alternative clothing brands in Los Angeles, we know you're going to adore the creepy clothes from Kreepsville 666.
 If you happen to be looking for "gothic clothing stores near me" when you're in East Los Angeles, you're in luck!